-- Working with and lobbying government and NHS to keep prostate cancer and disease high on the agenda - Collaborating with other organisations to further work on prostate cancer and disease issues - Researching into future services and treatment needs for men with prostate cancer and disease. - Taking forward the Blue Horizon Robot Appeal to bring robot assisted prostate cancer surgery to the east and west of Scotland.
+- Working with and lobbying government and NHS to keep prostate cancer and disease high on the agenda - Collaborating with other organisations to further work on prostate cancer and disease issues - Researching into future services and treatment needs for men with prostate cancer and disease. - Successful completion of the Blue Horizon Robot Appeal to help support and enable the introduction of robot assisted prostate cancer surgery in the East and West of Scotland.